dechristopher/tegola-omt/README.md

 when doing a full planet import while testing this guide.
 No conclusions have yet been made as to what the cause is.

-Re-running make `import-sql` is not harmful.
+Re-running make `import-sql` is not harmful as it is idempotent.
 Correct issues and re-run the script if you need to.

+**NOTE:** Upgrading the openmaptiles repo that we cloned may lead to changes in the compiled SQL if you have an existing schema installed.
+This may cause failures in the `import-sql` stage.
+Keep an eye on the log output and drop any existing functions that may have their return types changed.

 **If you got this far with no issues, you need to pat yourself on the back.
 It is done.**